Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 Crispbread is the perfect snack.
 Photo: Jakob Fridholm/imagebank.sweden.se

 A worktop with plates with shrimp sandwiches on.
+One example of typically Swedish food.

 Shrimp sandwiches fit for a king.
 Photo: Marie Ullnert/imagebank.sweden.se